 Wayne Krivsky was an assistant general manager of the Twins until 2006, when he became the general manager of Cincinnati.
-He returned to the Twins as an assistant to the general manager from 2011-2017.
+He has since returned to the Twins as an assistant to the general manager.

 We would also like to wish a happy birthday to MagUidhir’s brother.

 Infielder Thaddeus Stanley “Ted” Lepcio played for the Twins in 1961.
 He was born in Utica, New York, attended Seton Hall, and was signed as a free agent by Boston in 1951.
 He was only in the minors one year and spent over half of that year in Class B. Still, when 1952 started, Ted Lepcio was in Boston.
 He was a reserve infielder, playing mostly at second but also some at third.
 Actually, that statement would pretty much sum up his career in Boston, as he only got more than 300 at-bats in a season once.
 The exception was 1954, when he made 78 starts at second base, 22 at third, and nine at short.
 Most of the time, he would hit around .250 with moderate power and draw a decent number of walks: not good enough to be a starter, but someone who’d help as an extra player.
 He had a bad year in 1958, hitting only .199 in 136 at-bats, and was traded to Detroit just after the 1959 season started.
 He bounced back there, hitting .280 as a reserve infielder, but it was his last good season.
 Lepcio moved on to Philadelphia for 1960, was sold to the White Sox before the 1961 season, was released in late May, and signed with Minnesota in June.
 He played third and second for the Twins, hitting .170/.230/.402 in 112 at-bats.
 He signed with the Mets for 1962 but was released in April, and when you weren’t good enough to play for the 1962 Mets, it meant your career was over.
 After leaving baseball, Ted Lepcio worked for Honeywell and then became the vice president of St. Johnsbury Trucking Company.
 He often chaired Red Sox-related charity events.
-He later worked part-time as a transportation consultant for Stonepath, a global logistics company.
-Ted Lepcio passed away on December 11, 2019.
+At last report, he was living in Dedham, Massachusetts and working part-time as a transportation consultant for Stonepath, a global logistics company.